substrate-system/cookie/README.md

 ```

 ## Example
-These functions should all run in a server.
-Has been tested with Cloudflare.
+These functions should all be run in a server.

 ### Create a cookie
 ```js